Machado-Lab-UMD/machado-lab-umd.github.io/_members/fatemeh-yosefy.md

   email: fyosefy@umd.edu
 ---

-I am a second year PhD student in the BEES program.
-I am interested in hybrid sterility in *Drosophila* species with focus on molecular mechanisms and suppressors interfere with meiotic drive elements.
+I am a second-year PhD student in the BEES program.
+My research focuses on hybrid sterility in Drosophila species, specifically investigating the molecular mechanisms and suppressors that interfere with meiotic drive elements.